albertsango-Trimble/CrossSectionChecker/README.md

 - `viewer.activateTool("lineMarkup", options)` — activates Trimble
   Connect's built-in line-drawing tool so the user can click two points directly in the 3D view.
+- `markup.getLineMarkups()` — called once when drawing starts (to record existing line ids) and again when the user clicks "Use drawn line", so the extension can pick out the newly finished line by id.
+This is the primary, reliable path, since it doesn't depend on any event firing.
+- `viewer.onMarkupChanged` is also wired up as a bonus fast-path: if it does fire with a completed `lineMarkup`, the extension applies the section immediately without needing "Use drawn line" — but the manual button means the tool still works even if that event isn't delivered.
-- The `viewer.onMarkupChanged` event fires when the line is completed, delivering a `LineMarkup` with `start`/`end` points (`positionX/Y/Z` in mm).
-Only the X/Y coordinates are used — Z is intentionally ignored so the cut is always level regardless of what surface was clicked.
+- Only the X/Y coordinates of the line's `start`/`end` are used — Z is intentionally ignored so the cut is always level regardless of what surface was clicked.
 - From the two (x, y) points, the extension computes a horizontal unit normal perpendicular to the line (`directionZ` is always 0, keeping the plane vertical) and calls `viewer.addSectionPlane(plane)` with that